jakmaz/dotfiles/README.md

 - **sketchybar**: Configuration for SketchyBar macOS menu bar customization
 - **nushell**: Configuration files for Nushell modern shell
 - **ghostty**: Configuration for Ghostty terminal emulator

-## Usage

-Make any changes directly in the `dotfiles` repository and commit them.
-Use symlinks to keep these configurations active on your system.